I2Djs/pdf-frame/packages/pdf-frame-nuxt/README.md

 ## Features

+* Declarative Syntax: Easily define PDF/Canvas graphical content using a clear and declarative syntax.
-* Declarative HTML syntax for defining graphical content.
+* SVG-like Syntax and Semantics: Adopts the familiar SVG tag and attribute syntax for defining geometrical shapes.
-* Renders PDF and Canvas outputs.
+* Consistent Rendering: Provides the same syntax and semantics for rendering both PDF and Canvas outputs.
-* Dynamic content creation leveraging vuejs capabilities - template engine and reactivity.
+* Auto Pagination: Content overflow is taken care by the engine by spawning new pages, ensuring the document's integrity and readability.
-* Provides abstract elements to define multi-page PDF documents.
+* Multi-page Support: Create multi-page PDF documents seamlessly.
+* Animations & Events: Easy way to define the animations and events on elements in canvas context.